chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 - Find tasks where you can see progress and receive feedback to help you achieve flow.
 - The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.

+#### Never Split the Difference
+2.5/5: The main takeaways from this book for me are the notion of using tactical empathy to understand your counterparty better.
+Furthermore, instead of the traditional economic notions of negotiations being a rational process, it is in fact quite an irrational process.
+Finally, there are many different types of no's and yes'.

 #### Getting Things Done
 2.5/5: The only real takeaway I got from this book was having a collection bucket and action list.
 That is, that our brain is terrible at storing information and hence the moment we have an idea/thought in which we need to recollect later on, WRITE IT DOWN IMMEDIATELY.
 Hence, having a collection bucket to collect these thoughts/ideas and then moving them to your action list when it is time to get things done.
 I didn't find the other aspects of the GTD system that useful for me personally.
 I think personally I already have quite a strong framework in place to get stuff done that I am quite happy with currently.

 #### Emotional Intelligence: Why It Can Matter More than IQ
 2/5: Didn't really help much with developing my EQ but definitely helped with understanding WHAT EQ is.
 However, the book influenced my view that EQ is something that you can actually develop with practice.
 Luckily, I was surrounded by amazing individuals at this time of my life when I was reading this book that really helped me to learn alot more about EQ and put it into practice.
 It's easy to think of everyone as a pleb when you're just hitting your goals all the time but I found it's extremely important to note that everyone has different utility functions that they are optimising subjected to different constraints compared to what you currently have.